Robert Latane Montague

-Robert Latané Montague (May 23, 1819 – March 2, 1880) was a prominent Virginia lawyer, politician and judge, before and after the American Civil War.
+Robert Latané Montague (May 23, 1819 – March 2, 1880) was a Virginia lawyer, politician and judge, before and after the American Civil War.
 He twice won election to the Virginia House of Delegates, and also served during the Virginia Secession Convention of 1861, as Lieutenant Governor of Virginia (1860 to 1864), and in the Second Confederate Congress from (1864 to 1865).
 His son Andrew Jackson Montague became Governor of Virginia and a U.S. Congressman, and grandson Robert Latane Montague rose to become a general in the U.S. Marine Corps after receiving the Distinguished Service Cross in World War I.

 Early and family life

 Montague was born in Middlesex County at Ellaslee plantation in Jamaica, Virginia to Lewis Brooke Montague (1793-1868) and his wife the former Catherine Street Jesse (1803-1852).
 The family traced its descent from Peter Montague who emigrated from Boveney, England to the Jamestown Colony in 1621.
 In 1830, his father owned 18 slaves in Middlesex County, and several relatives lived nearby as well as also owned slaves.

 Montague attended Fleetwood Academy, a private military school for boys in King and Queen County He then read law with Judge Lomax in Fredericksburg, Virginia, but later decided to continue studies under Nathaniel Beverly Tucker at the College of William and Mary in 1841.
 Montague subsequently graduated with William & Mary with a law degree in July 1842.

 Robert L. Montague married Cornelia Gay Eubank on December 14, 1852.
 Although at least four of their children died young, three sons survived into adulthood: Julieus Drew Montague, Andrew Jackson Montague, and Robert Lynch Montague.